Skip to main content

 Announcing the Midwest Lotus User Group Conference Green Project

 The Midwest Lotus User Group Conference 2009 Green Project focuses on the development of signage and fixtures for the conference using designs that incorporate recyclable and renewable materials.
 This site follows the progress of the design team comprised of Industrial Design students from the University of Illinois and staff from Illumen Group and Phora Group.
 The final design and fixture will be unveiled at the Midwest Lotus User Group Conference 2009, August 27-28, 2009.
+To follow the progress of the Industrial Design students on developing their design go to: Midwest Lotus User Group Conference Green Project or you can access it from the main MWLUG Conference 2009 site.

 Rich Internet Application Conference

+Last Friday was the second annual RIApalooza conference here in Chicago which I attended.
+It is run by a number of Chicago user groups including Adobe User Group and Flex User Group.
+They did a great job.
+Hats off to Correy Miller from Magenic for a great presentation on applying UX principles in developing applications.
+All the food was provided by Microsoft.
 There are now great tools out there to create Rich Internet Applications (RIA) including Adobe Flash and Flex and Microsoft Silverlight.
 Google now is starting to roll out their toolkit.
 However, one audience asked about IBM's contribution to providing development tools and support for Rich Internet Applications.
 The only mentioned was the Expeditor platform that most attendees have not hear of or disliked because of how big and bulky it is compared to Adobe's and Microsoft's solution.
 Unfortunately, the perception is that IBM does not seem to be involved in RIA at all.
+It then hit me, what is IBM's strat

 Domino Web Pages and Blackberry Bold